DrGrenkenstien/GI-Segmentation/README.md

 ### This model helps to identify position of organs using MRI scan which better helps the radiologists to target only cancer cells, with great accurracy, using X-ray therapy and reduces any damage done to nearby organs.

 ## How to use?
-### As of now, the MRI image needs to be hardcoded in the script itself.
+### As of now, the MRI image path needs to be hardcoded in the script itself.
 Then use the model to output the segmented mask of each organ.

 ## Here are the few Images showcasing how the output might look.